Predicting the most productive new QB-pass catcher duos

-One of the more tantalizing aspects of all the player movement this offseason is the plethora of potential new dream connections between passers and pass catchers.
+One of the more tantalizing aspects of all the player movement this offseason is the plethora of promising new connections between passers and pass catchers.

 Will any newly acquainted pair of aerial partners join the ranks of prolific duos like Matt Ryan and Julio Jones in Atlanta or Ben Roethlisberger and Antonio Brown in Pittsburgh?
-After considering the quarterbacks, receivers and tight ends who have changed teams, I've come up with the below predicted list of the eight most productive new QB-pass catcher connections for 2018:
+After considering the quarterbacks, receivers and tight ends who have changed teams, I've come up with a prediction for the eight most productive new QB-pass catcher connections in 2018:

 1) Sam Bradford and Larry Fitzgerald, Arizona Cardinals